Plus the five things that you should never do in a Medicaid fraud investigation

 However, the HRA knows that they’ve set some flags too broadly.
 Your Medicaid fraud lawyer may be able to convince the HRA that you were flagged without cause.
 You may be innocent of Medicaid fraud.
 If that’s the case, they will not proceed further with the investigation.

-3. We do our best to show that the District Attorney would have a hard time proving this case
+An attorney will do their best to show that the District Attorney would have a hard time proving this case

 Your Medicaid fraud attorney may be able to show the HRA that the District Attorney will not take their case.
 If that happens, the HRA will lose a lot of the leverage that they were planning to use.
 They will no longer be able to strong-arm you into settling for a large amount.